Real Time PCR Principle, Protocol, Application, Advantages.

 One-Step RT-qPCR

-• In this method, a single reaction vessel and a common buffer is used to carry out the synthesis of cDNA and qPCR.
+• Single Reaction Vessel and Common Buffer: In this method, a single reaction vessel and a common buffer are used to carry out both cDNA synthesis and qPCR amplification.
+This simplifies the experimental setup and reduces the risk of contamination.

 One-Step RT-qPCR